Rules and Regulations

 The Cockpit Kitchen is a special case.
 It and its larger scale equipment are for use during MCR-wide events and for MCR members to reserve for their own large-scale cooking adventures.
 You must sign out the kitchen in advance on the notice board outside the lodge.
 This kitchen is not intended for regular everyday use.
 Any food or equipment left more than a day before or after a reservation may be disposed of.

-There are laundry rooms with washing machines, dryers, irons and ironing boards in Holywell Manor, Dellal Building, and Jowett Walk.
-Martin building residents use the facilities in Dellal.
+There are laundry rooms with washing machines, dryers, irons and ironing boards in Holywell Manor, A Block and Jowett Walk.

-A booking system operates for hourly slots in the Manor and Dellal laundry rooms.
-Sign-up sheets can be found outside the Lodge (Holywell Manor) or near the notice board in the entrance foyer (Dellal).
+A booking system operates for hourly slots in the Manor laundry rooms.
+Sign-up sheets can be found outside the Lodge (Holywell Manor).
 A slot lasts two hours, one hour for use of the washing machines, the following hour for use of the drying machines.
 You may sign up for up to 2 slots on a given day and if you are more than 15 minutes late you forfeit your slot.

 To cover the cost of the laundry facilities all Manor residents are charged £9.45 per term on battels.
 Members of the MCR who are not resident in Holywell Manor may use these facilities without charge.
 You can drop off clothes for dry cleaning at the lodge.
 These are taken away and cleaned on a weekly basis.
 The cost appears on your battels.